AdobeDocs/control-panel.en/help/subdomains-certificates/using/bimi.md

 * SPF, DKIM and DMARC records are prerequisites for creating a BIMI record.
 * BIMI records can only be added for subdomains using Full subdomain delegation.
 [Learn more on subdomains configuration methods](subdomains-branding.md#subdomain-delegation-methods)
-* Each subdomain can have only 1 BIMI record.
 * DMARC record policy type for the subdomain must be set to "Quarantine" or "Reject".
 BIMI record creation is not available with a DMARC policy type set to "None".
 [Learn how to add DMARC records](dmarc.md)

 ## Add a BIMI record for a subdomain {#add}